https://invisible-island.net/ncurses/man/

 configuration parameters that curses does not handle. noraw restores

-the terminal's normal ("cooked") line discipline.
+the terminal's canonical ("cooked") line discipline.

 timeout, wtimeout